Knight Frank's External Privacy Policy

 By email: privacy@au.knightfrank.com

-We may charge a fee for providing access to personal information.
+If you are dissatisfied with Knight Frank’s refusal to grant access to or correct your personal information, you may make a complaint to Knight Frank using the process set out in paragraph 2.10 or to the Office of the Australian Information Commissioner.
+We may charge a reasonable fee for providing access to personal information.
 No fee is charged for the making of a request for access or correction.

-If you do not wish to receive any further information from Knight Frank, including direct marketing materials as referred to above at section 2.5, you can contact the person named on the last communication you received from Knight Frank.
-Alternatively, if receiving emails from Knight Frank, you will have the option to unsubscribe from our mailing list by following the directions on our emails or you can opt-out by contacting Knight Frank directly via the contact details set out below.
+If you do not wish to receive any further information from Knight Frank, including direct marketing materials as referred to above at section 2.6, you can contact the person named on the last communication you received from Knight Frank, unsubscribe from our mailing list by following the directions on our emails or you can opt-out by contacting Knight Frank directly via the contact details set out below.

 Please direct any questions about this policy or complaints about a breach of privacy by Knight Frank to Knight Frank’s Privacy Officer who can be contacted: